ayushichoudhary-19/WebSummarizer/README.md

 2. Click the extension icon (the puzzle piece) in the top right corner of your Chrome browser.

+3. Click on the 'WebSummarizer' extension.

-3. Click the "Summarize" button in the popup.
+4. Click the "Summarize" button in the popup.

-4. The summary of the web page content will be displayed in the popup.
+5. The summary of the web page content will be displayed in the popup.

 ## Configuration